VasilGVasilev/VasilGVasilev/README.md

 <br>A Create React App website for real-time messaging developed via SASS, React and Firebase with unit testing via Cypress.</br>

-<br>👨‍💻 Also, I'm constantly updating my personal articles that reflect on the problems I have stumbled upon during my journey as a programmer.
+<br>👨‍💻 Also, I am keeping up a blog with articles that reflect on the problems I have stumbled upon during my journey as a programmer.
 Check them out at https://dev.to/vasilgvasilev/<br>

 ## 🌐 Social: